 “I overheard your parents talking about it yesterday lunchtime.
 So came back today to talk to you about it.”

 “Are you a friend of my parents?”
-I said.
+I asked.

 “Sorry, no. I’m Bob Richmond.
 My wife and I are renting in the Miami apartment block.
 We adore the views over Burriana.
 I’m a car dealer from Southampton and want to buy a three-bedroom property with a similar panorama.
 Yours sounds perfect.
 Is there another one nearby?”